zenml-io/zenml/docs/book/mlops_stacks/experiment_trackers/mlflow.md

 ---
-description: Log and visualize extended pipeline run information with MLflow
+description: How to log and visualize experiments with MLflow
 ---

 The MLflow Experiment Tracker is an [Experiment Tracker](./overview.md) flavor